Azure/aks-engine/docs/topics/proxy-servers.md

 export HTTPS_PROXY="http://usrname:passwrd@host:port"
 ```

-This is required to use tools like `wget`, `curl` etc. and force them to use a proxy server.
+Setting these environment variables is required to use tools like `wget`, `curl` etc. and force them to use a proxy server.

-To set the proxy server configuration permanently it's recommended to write the configuration into a separate file in `/etc/profile.d`:
+To set the proxy server configuration permanently on a system it's recommended to write the configuration into a separate file in `/etc/profile.d`:

 ```bash
 echo "export http_proxy=http://host:port/" > /etc/profile.d/http_proxy.sh
 ```

+This will make the configuration persistent and will also survi

 ***Windows***